 What is the Ramsar Convention?

-The Ramsar Convention, also called the Convention on Wetlands of International Importance, focuses on protecting and using wetlands wisely.
-It became official in 1975 after being agreed upon in Ramsar, Iran, in 1971.
+The Ramsar Convention, also known as the Convention on Wetlands of International Importance, is an international agreement aimed at protecting wetlands around the world.
+Officially adopted in 1975, it was first agreed upon in Ramsar, Iran, in 1971.

 Why it’s called “Ramsar”